 Illegal dumpsite surveys have been completed for Crawford, Erie, and Warren counties identifying approximately 126 tons of trash illegally dumped within the Brokenstraw Creek watershed.
 Erie County's Illegal Dump Survey was completed in 2005 identifying site 75: Hereford Road as the only site within the project area.
-Crawford County's Illegal Dump Survey was completed in 2009, Warren County Illegal Dump Survey was completed with the identification of 19 dumpsites within the Brokenstraw Creek watershed.
+Crawford County's Illegal Dump Survey was completed in 2008 with no illegal dumpsites located within the project area.
+In 2009, Warren County Illegal Dump Survey was completed with the identification of 19 dumpsites within the Brokenstraw Creek watershed.
 Individual dumpsites are identified in Appendix E.